The Cloisters has been longlisted for Don’t Move Improve 2016 Awards!

 Rich in materials, colours and art works; this ageing maisonette has been completely transformed into a triplex with amazing tectonic spaces to accommodate a young couple and their busy live/work lifestyle.

 With time, the owner wanted to convert the property into a completely bespoke triplex to accommodate one master bedroom with a generous walk-in wardrobe, two separate studies and space to entertain.
-This project demonstrates the versatility of changing the interior layout to accommodate changing needs of owners’ lifestyles over the lifetime of the property without having to move.
+This project demonstrates the versatility of changing the interior layout to accommodate the changing needs of owners’ lifestyles over the lifetime of the property without having to move.

-To maximise the ceiling height, a new mezzanine floor is carved out to provide for a separate study; with a slot window overlooking the dramatic three-storey stairwell.
+To maximise the ceiling height, a new mezzanine floor is carved out to provide for a separate study, with a slot window overlooking the dramatic three-storey stairwell.
 First floor ceilings were gutted out to allow for higher pitched ceiling heights into bedrooms and common hallways.

 The feature central core, with weathered reclaimed timber cladding, lends a tactile and soulful backdrop as one traverses between the different spaces and levels.
 This timber cladding wraps around the hovering mezzanine pod and also serves to house utility rooms and cellars.
 The stairway is beautifully day-lit by a series of skylights.